Sunflower Hearts – The Ultimate Bird Food?

 What are sunflower hearts?

-Sunflower Hearts are the preferred bird seed for wild birds more than any other bird seed, making them a must-have in your gardens all year round.
+Sunflower Hearts for birds are the preferred seed for wild birds more than any other bird seed, making them a must-have in your gardens all year round.

 Being husk free also means they are waste free, which is why we love them in our gardens.
-But, more importantly, why do birds love them?
+But, more importantly, why do birds love sunflower hearts?
 And what keeps them coming back for more throughout the year?

-Kennedy is back with another bird food guide to show you why sunflower hearts are the ultimate bird seed for feeding your wild birds.
+Kennedy is back with another bird food guide to show you why our sunflower hearts are the ultimate bird seed for feeding your wild birds.

-In fact, the energy benefits are so great, that birds known for eating insects have started to adopt sunflowers as one of their main staples.
+In fact, the energy benefits are so great, that birds known for eating insects have started to adopt sunflower hearts as one of their main staples.

 Essential oils in sunflower hearts